-Thank you Logos Bible Software and Phil Gons for giving me the opportunity to review this excellent Greek Grammar collection and also Nick Norelli and John Hobbins for being willing to help host this review on their blogs as well.
+Thank you Logos Bible Software for the opportunity to review this excellent Greek Grammar collection.

 A Little Background first…